SanaxM/recard/README.md

 # recard
 An app that simulates the active recall study method using cue cards.
-Created with Python (Django framework), HTML and a SQLite database.
+Created with Python (Django framework), HTML, CSS and a SQLite database.